The Secret Patios Of Chicago

-People want to sit outside at restaurants.
-And thanks to the pandemic, tons of places have been able to set up tables on sidewalks and streets, so there are more places to eat outdoors than ever.
+People want to sit outside when it's nice out.
+And tons of places have been able to set up tables on sidewalks and streets, so there are more places to eat outdoors than ever.
 But if you want to sit outside in some relative peace and quiet—without having pedestrians, dogs, couriers, and the ever-present fleet of Amazon Prime trucks going by—you still have options.
-After all, you just spent a year in relative solitude, and maybe the idea of hanging out on crowded patios chatting with people you haven’t seen since 2019 feels a little like social whiplash.
 Here’s a list of relatively secluded or out-of-the-way patios for you to eat and drink outside in Chicago.

 Bistro Campagne’s courtyard is charming, with brick walls, ivy, and lots of plants and trees.
 It’s also one of the best-kept secrets in Lincoln Square, which means the crowd (to the extent that there is one) seems to be filled with mostly regulars.
 Stick with French classics like escargot and boeuf bourguignon, and plan on ordering a second bottle of wine as an excuse to spend more time here.
 Who knows, maybe you’ll become a regular, too.

 Chief O’Neill’s in Avondale feels like a classic Chicago bar (meaning full of wood and dim lighting to protect you from the light of day).
 But there’s also a spacious garden area for outdoor dining, the tables are spaced far apart, and overall it feels very peaceful.
-While they no longer offer their brunch buffet (thanks a lot, pandemic) at least they have live music on Sundays in their beer garden.
+Plus they have live music on Sundays in their beer garden.
 Because drinking and eating corned beef while listening to an Irish folk band is classic Chicago, too.

-Fiya opened in Andersonville last spring, and this Israeli restaurant is wonderful.
+Fiya opened in Andersonville in 2020, and this Israeli restaurant is great.
 From the pillowy pita to the tahini-rich hummus that’s slick with olive oil to a khachapuri filled with shakshuka—it’s all delicious.
 And you can’t see it from the street, but they have a large, quiet, courtyard behind the restaurant that’s filled with string lights and trees.
 It’s exactly the kind of relaxing spot that’s perfect for a casual weekday dinner.

-You might already know about the picnic table-filled outdoor space at Green Street Smoked Meats.
-But right next door is Trivoli Tavern, which is owned by the same team and also a part of Gin Alley.
-This means they have a twinkly lit cobblestoned patio with partially enclosed tables that are perfect for a quiet dinner outside.
+OK Trivoli isn't really a secret.
+You already know about the picnic table-filled outdoor space at Green Street Smoked Meats, and Trivoli Tavern is owned by the same team.
+The twinkly-lit cobblestoned patio in the alley isn't visible from the street, and is perfect for a quiet dinner outside.
 Trivoli serves upscale bar food like fish and chips, great pastas, and a very good steak frites.
-Dinner here just might make up for your cancelled-because-of-the-pandemic European vacation.

 Hopleaf in Andersonville has an exceptional beer selection, and the food menu (with dishes like mac and cheese, mussels, and a delicious cashew butter and fig jam sandwich) goes above and beyond what you’d find in an average bar.
 There’s also a large, secluded beer garden out back, which provides a nice break from the parade of strollers rolling down Clark Street.